System Records: Why Some DNS Records Are Protected

 | NS | Zone apex (@) | Lists the authoritative nameservers for the zone |

 These records exist at the zone apex (the bare domain, like example.com) and are essential for DNS resolution to work.
-Without them, resolvers cannot find your zone or determine which servers are authoritative for it.
+Without them, resolvers cannot find your zone or determine which DNS servers are authoritative for it.

 System records are sometimes called "protected records", "managed records", or "infrastructure records" depending on the DNS provider.